mjedmonds/mjedmonds.github.io/CS50/notes_md/unit5_Looping.md

+# Looping

-* Loops enable programmers to tell the computer to repeat a particuarl block of code multiple times.
+* Loops enable programmers to tell the computer to repeat a particular block of code multiple times.
   * Is is generally impractical to use conditionals a large number of times.
 * Consider how a dishwasher might describe their time at work.
-    * Unlikely the diswasher would say "I watch a dish, and then another dish, and then another dish, ...."
+  * Unlikely the dishwasher would say "I watch a dish, and then another dish, and then another dish, ...."
   * More like they would say "I washed dishes the entire time I was at work"

-# While Loops
+## While Loops

 * A while loop is the most basic type of loop.
 * `while` loops run until a specific controlling condition is not satisfied (i.e. false).
   * The controlling condition is checked _before_ the loop executes and every time the loop loops.
 * Syntax:

 ```c